It took Unilever 45 generations and 449 designs to create a perfect nozzle which would dispense washing powder.

 For a complete list, with information on each method, check out this blog post.

-User Experience Testing Tools [List]
+User Testing Tools [List]

-User testing: moderated and unmoderated
+User tests: moderated and unmoderated

 Five Second Tests